 - Nourish vibrant, safe communities of LGBTIQA elders plus their straight & younger

 - Provide vital education to senior centers, retirement communities, and other agencies

 - Advocate for the rights of LGBTIQA elders.

-We'd like to thank The Arbors at Greenfield for their sponsorship of the Rainbow Elders for the 2018-2019 season.
+We'd like to thank the following businesses for their sponsorship of the Rainbow Elders for the 2020-2021 season: